jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

 #### Recursive options

-Another name for "Recursive" would be "AppliesToSub-Commands".
+Another name for "Recursive" would be "AppliesToSubcommands".

 This approach of an option declaring that it applies to sub-commands has a potential flaw though: sub-commands are not in control of which parent options apply, and there is no obvious way for a sub-command to override which options from ancestors _do not_ apply.
 An alternate or complementary approach would be to allow sub-commands to control which ancestor options apply.

-Instead of options having APIs related to the command/sub-command concept, it could be worth considering moving this information to the CliCommand API to contain the concept there.
+Instead of options having APIs related to the command/sub-command concept, it could be worth considering moving this information to the `CliCommand` API to contain the concept there.

 #### Option Names

 Ideally, developers would not need to specify the "--" and "-" prefixes on the option names.
 In the most common scenarios, simply supplying a name could yield the full name being registered with the "--" prefix and the first character being registered as an alias with the "-" prefix.
 This would of course feed into POSIX bundling as well.
 That default behavior could be overridden through additional parameters/properties.

 By allowing option names to implicitly be prefixed with "--" and "-", this would address the uncertainty with directive names and the surrounding brackets.
 That omission would also improve name-based lookup of options as the "--" would not need to be included there either.
 Name collisions between options, arguments, and directives do become more likely with this approach, but that can be addressed with the unique `Key` mentioned above.
+That exception-throwing experience would bd extended to collisions in the inferred short names, requiring the conflict to be overridden.

+#### Boolean options

+Checking whether or not a Boolean option is specified is extremely common.
+But there is a pitfall where a `false` value could be supplied as the option-argument, which results in the option being specified but its value being false.
+Boolean options will need extra attention in the API review to avoid creating this pitfall.

 ### Option and Argument Arity